giacomo-dantonio/learning/README.md

     *Effective Modern C++: 42 Specific Ways to Improve Your Use of C++11 and C++14*.

 Luca Palmieri
-    *Zero To Production In Rust*
+    *Zero To Production In Rust*.

 Jon Gjengset
     *Rust for Rustaceans.
-Idiomatic Programming for Experienced Developers*
+Idiomatic Programming for Experienced Developers*.

 ### Software architecture